mingh2/SurvivalOfTheFittest/docs/status.md

 However, Q Learning is not a feasible approach in our case, since the state is too large and complicated.
 With a map size of 21 * 21 and three possible entities on each block of map, our program will require gigabytes of space to store a Q-Table.
 <img src="State%20Representation.png" width="100%">

+For now, our agent tries to survive inside a 21-by-21 cage with one enemy shown as above.
+The environment our agent can see is also a 21-by-21 matrix where the agent itself is located at the center of the matrix (matrix[10][10])
+To simplify the state, we use 1 to represent enemy, 0 to represent both the agent and the air and -1 to represent block.
+For each state, there are four associated actions: left (use value 1 to represent), right (use value 2 to represent), up (use value 4 to represent) and down (use value 8 to represent).

+Therefore, we use Deep Q Network, in which the Q-Function is represented by a Neural Network.
+It takes the state (matrix) and four actions as input and output the Q-Value for each possible action.
+As last, the agent pick the action with largest predicted Q-Value and act.

+As shown in the pseudocode, the experience <previous_state, previous_action, reward, current_state> is stored inside a deque.
+Once an episode is ended, a small batch of random experience is retrieved from the deque and updated the weights of Neutral Network based on these experiences using stochastic gradient descent.
+The idea is that these random experiences can help our agent avoid local minium.

 ## Remaining Goals and Challenges

 As briefly mentioned in the project summary, our ultimate objective is still developing an agent that can survive attacks from different mobs in a complex environment with a variable amount of enemies.
 We hope to combine what we have learned in CompSci 175, CompSci 171, CompSci 177 and various online resources to code such agent.